South Africa and Australia are locked in to face off at Lord's after both ended the WTC cycle in hot form

 What does the winner get?

-In addition to the cash, the winning team is presented with the Test Championship Mace.
-That trophy was previously held by whichever team topped the ICC's Test rankings, with a US$1m cash prize presented annually every April from 2003 to 2019.
+In addition to the cash, the World Test Championship-winning team is presented with the Test Championship Mace.
+Before the introduction of the WTC, the mace was held by whichever team topped the ICC's Test rankings, with a US$1m cash prize presented annually every April from 2003 to 2019.

 In that period, Australia held the mace from its introduction through to 2009, and won it again temporarily in 2016 under Steve Smith.
 South Africa held the mace from 2013-15 under Graeme Smith and Hashim Amla's captaincy.